Gregg Leakes Fires Back To Defend Wife NeNe After Fans Criticize Her For Seemingly Insensitive Cancer Comments

 I never even taught about someday we might be in this position but here we are in the struggle of life Damn!
 This woman right here has put a mountain on her back and carried it with grace.
 She’s given so much of herself.
 You Nene, steps up to the plate, bats and knock it out the park every time.
 Something a lot of women can’t do or wouldn’t.
 So what she hit a wall and her cup run over!
 Pray for her, encourage her, lift her up.
 What good is tearing down gonna do?
 I’m not bed stricken and i’m not dying of cancer!
 I’m kicking cancers ass

 The latest news follows a string of reports about Gregg Leakes’ cancer diagnosis.
-This year has been quite challenging for the couple and the Real Housewives of Atlanta recently released a clip that offered a glimpse of Gregg’s battle.
-For most fans, the clip was quite different as it offered a more intimate look at Gregg Leakes’ life behind closed doors.
-Gregg is normally a pillar of strength and wisdom, but the clip revealed a side of Gregg fans haven’t seen.
+This year has been quite challenging for the couple, and the Real Housewives of Atlanta recently released a clip that offered a glimpse of Gregg’s battle.
+For most fans, the clip was quite different, as it offered a more intimate look at Gregg Leakes’ life behind closed doors.
+Gregg is normally a pillar of strength and wisdom, but the clip revealed a side of Gregg that fans haven’t seen.
 He emotionally recalled his discussion with his doctor before being rushed into emergency surgery.
 He admitted he was ready to die if it were his time.

 Gregg Leakes is reportedly making gradual progress as he continues to his battle with cancer.